rackerlabs/genestack/docs/genestack_logging.md

 4. Loki's Role in Long-Term Storage:

     Loki can retain logs for a specified duration, depending on your configuration.
-Loki chucks the application logs it has received into large objects which are then sent via HTTP calls to Openstack Swift to reduce long-term storage costs and maintain historical data.
+Loki chunks the application logs it has received into large objects which are then sent via HTTP/HTTPS calls to Openstack Swift to reduce long-term storage costs and maintain historical data.

 5. OpenStack Swift as Object Storage: